does mounjaro cause cold hands and feet

 So, how can we tell the difference between everyday side effects and those that might be cause for concern?

 Visually, imagine opening a new yoga studio.
 A typical side effect would be like a minor obstacle - maybe a delay in paint delivery.
 It's inconvenient, but with some minor adjustments, you can still move forward.
-A concerning symptom, on the other hand, is like discovering a major structural problem in the building - something that birngs everything to a halt; an issue that needs immediate professional attention.
+A concerning symptom, on the other hand, is like discovering a major structural problem in the building - something that brings everything to a halt; an issue that needs immediate professional attention.

 With Mounjaro, we can expect side effects like: